 If you want to assign different printers or settings to the various user groups (AD groups), you can create a dedicated group template for each group.
 It doesn’t matter if it’s dealing with Cortado Server’s Active Directory or another; the only condition is that with several Active Directories a two-way trust must have been set up.

-- To add a template, click on the plus icon in the Management console under Control Panel→ Group Templates and then on Active Directory.
+- To add a template, click on the plus icon in the administration portal under Administration→ Group Templates and then on Active Directory.

 - Select the respective Active Directories and then Groups.